fewHoursLater/Patterns/Builder/README.md

-This is an xample of using the builder pattern
+This is an example of using the builder pattern